wdpypere/docs-test-comps/docs/components/afsclt.md

     various command-line options for the afsd daemon

-- `/software/components/afsclt/verbose` : boolean

-    lots of debugging output in the logs.

 - `/software/components/afsclt/cachesize` : int

     desired AFS cache size on disk, in 1K blocks.
 The running AFS cache